The Towpath 150 will return-

 Describe the ride.

-You begin by parking your car or getting dropped off at the Arconic parking lot on Harvard Avenue, where your car (if left) will be secure (7am – 8am).
+You begin by parking your car or getting dropped off at the Arconic parking lot (get directions) on Harvard Avenue, where your car (if left) will be secure (7am – 8am).
 You place any luggage/tents/etc into U-Haul for delivery in Bolivar – you receive maps with routes (although you will ride Towpath Trail, you do have options to take to the street by following the designated America’s Byway); phone sheet with staff phone numbers.
 By 8am, you are riding the route, stopping at designated snack and lunch stops.
 You ride into Bolivar and make a decision if you want to extend your ride to Zoar (about a 6 mile round trip).
 With the ride completed, you check into the Bolivar Middle School to set up your night – getting tents, etc from U-Haul, dinner ticket, etc. Once you have things in order, you hop aboard a shuttle bus which transports you the nearby Bolivar High School for showers.
 The bus returns you to the Middle School.
 When ready, you join the Bolivar Summer Spectacular street party with car cruise, band, beer garden, and chicken dinner.
 You return to the Middle School to sleep.
-Sunday morning, breakfast is served between 7am – 8am.
-You load your gear into the U-Haul for the return trip – beginning the ride by 8am.
+Sunday morning, snacks will be served between 7am – 8am.
+You load your gear into the U-Haul for the return trip – beginning the ride by 8 am.
 Just like Saturday, you ride the same route back, stopping at designated snack and lunch stops.
 Your destination is the Arconic parking lot where you retrieve your luggage and gear- Mission Accomplished!

 What is the fundraising requirement?